 Avoid making fashion mistakes for Women over 50 using this fashion rule.
 Learn how to recognise the structure and flow elements of each garment you wear.

-Knowing this fashion rule will help you to understand how to dress over 50 and make the right choices when you go shopping, giving you the tools you go through your wardrobe and understand how to pair an outfit with more purpose.
+Knowing this fashion rule will help you to understand how to style over 50 and make the right choices when you go shopping, giving you the tools to go through your wardrobe and understand how to pair an outfit with more purpose.

 Fashion and style over 50 can be very confusing because often times our bodies change shape due to menopause and we continue dressing the same way we did before “the change” Knowing and using this fashion rule will hopefully help you avoid making fashion mistakes and give you just a little more knowledge to add to your style tool kit.